nguyentrongkhoa/Bachelorarbeit/README.md

 - Implements LoRaWAN connectivity for long-range, low-power data transmission
 - Handles sensor interfacing and power-efficient operation

-*(Build and flashing instructions to be added as development progresses.)*
+*(Build and flashing instructions can be found in the software folder)*

 ## Thesis